akshatgargdx/Empty-Classroom-Space-Utilisation-System/README.md

 Secure Authentication: Protected routes and user sessions implemented using JSON Web Tokens (JWT).

 Three-Tier Architecture: Built with a React frontend, Node.js/Express backend, and a relational SQLite database.

+Start it up: node server.js

+To stop the process, run the fix command (to ensure port 5000 is clean):
+Stop-Process -Id (Get-NetTCPConnection -LocalPort 5000).OwningProcess -Force

+To install npm

+cd ecs-project
+npm install
+npm start